 -Wake up early go for a run if you want or have your coffee.
 Give yourself an hour to get your head on straight and take a shower!
 Because the morning and the day will get away from you.
 Before you know it your guests are arriving and you are still in your PJ’s.

 -After this I usually do an hour or so of prep pertaining to things that have an early start time.
 Once I get that done I return to things like blow drying my hair or making myself look somewhat presentable.
 I give this another 20-30.
 If you need more than plan accordingly.
+Make sure you have clothes picked out before the gathering

 -It is okay to designate a friend or family member to help facilitate some parts of the party.
 There are always people who feel honored to have a small job!
 Things like making sure the Ipod is always playing or maybe keeping an eye on the ice bucket.
-I personally love help with greeting guests and getting coats hung up.
+I personally love help with greeting guests and getting coats hung up

 Keep in mind some of these tips are meant for larger holiday gatherings.
 Every time you have people over you are not going to need to prep sheets and towels.
 You know the type of celebration you are having and the guest list.
 Trust your instincts, you know how far you need to go in prep.
 Remember, all of this comes with experience.
 No matter what the worst thing that can happen most likely will not happen.
 The worst thing is that everyone spends these special times alone and your house is empty.
 That is much worse than being short a cloth napkin or burning the dinner.